 Notification of studies – active substance renewals (Article 32c)

 For a.s. renewals, the process is slightly different.
 Initially, a list of intended studies will need to be submitted to EFSA, which has similar information as for pre-notification but without start and completion dates or the intended laboratory.
 However, applicants must include information on study design with their list of intended studies.
-The EFSA will then launch a systematic public consultation on the intended studies and their proposed design.
+EFSA will then launch a systematic public consultation on the intended studies and their proposed design.
 Public feedback will be used to help inform the EFSA’s decision making.
-The EFSA will issue written advice on the planned studies and content of the dossier.
-It is at this point, if given the go ahead, that applicants notify and, if needed, CROs co-notify, the studies including start and planned completion dates.
+EFSA will issue written advice on the planned studies and content of the dossier.
+It is at this point, if given the go ahead, that applicants notify and, if needed, EU based CROs co-notify, the studies including start and planned completion dates.

 What happens if your dossier contains un-notified studies?